 Is bamboo flooring disability-friendly?

-This is a question most people have never considered, but you may know an elderly person who has difficulty walking by themselves, or you may know someone with a disability and can’t walk at all.
-For people with slow reflexes, poor balance, or some kind of disability, it’s common to use a cane, walker, wheelchair, or scooter to assist them in simply getting around the house.
+This is a question most people have never considered, but you may know an older adult who has difficulty walking by themselves, or you may know someone with a disability and can’t walk at all.
+It’s common for people with slow reflexes, poor balance, or some disability to use a cane, walker, wheelchair, or scooter to assist them in simply getting around the house.
 And when someone does need one of these devices or vehicles, what is a good flooring choice?

 When the budget allows, most people will remodel their home to adapt to the needs of a loved one who uses a cane, walker, or wheelchair.
 In addition to railings, ramps, and adaptive bathroom facilities, flooring type is also an important factor to consider.
 Below we review the most common flooring types and how they measure up to disability-friendliness.

 One consideration is how soft the floor is in case someone does fall.
 Carpet is the obvious favorite in this situation because it is so soft and forgiving.
 However, carpet has a lot of drawbacks for those who have difficulty walking.
 For someone using a walker, just pushing the walker can be a strenuous activity.
 The resistance that carpet gives a walker can make using one even more difficult.
 Any other flooring is better than carpet for someone needing a walker.

 The carpet is actually pretty good for someone using a cane.
 Because carpet has such excellent slip resistance, it grips the rubber on the cane’s end, making it difficult for the cane to slip out from underneath the person.
 However, like shoes, canes hold onto dirt, which will inevitably be “wiped” off on the carpet, causing stains.